-- 1. To increase the volume, turn the volume control up (+). - 2.
-To decrease the volume, turn the volume control down (-).
+- 1. To increase the volume, briefly press the top part of the button. - 2.
+To reduce the volume, briefly press the bottom part of the button.

 When you change the volume, the hearing aid responds with a beep.
-When you reach the upper or lower limits, the hearing aid responds with a low-pitch beep.
+When you reach the upper or lower limits, the hearing aid responds with a low-pitched beep.